FedADMM-InSa: An Inexact and Self-Adaptive ADMM for Federated Learning: An Inexact and Self-Adaptive FedADMM

 The essence of the self-adaptive penalty parameter scheme \eqref{self_adp_beta_rule} lies in dynamically balancing the primal residual $p_i^k$ and the dual residual $d_i^k$.
-For instance, $d_i^k>\mu p_i^k$ indicates an excessive dual residual $d_i^k$.
-Following the definition of $d_i^k$ in \eqref{dua_residual}, this suggests that client $i$'s updated local model parameters $u_i^{k+1}$ deviate significantly from the current global model parameters $z^{k}$.
+For instance, according to the definition of $d_i^k$ in \eqref{dua_residual}, $d_i^k>\mu p_i^k$ suggests that client $i$'s updated local model parameters $u_i^{k+1}$ deviate significantly from the current global model parameters $z^{k}$.
 Consequently, client $i$ is prompted to increase its penalty parameter $\beta_i^k$ to impose a more substantial penalty on the constraint.
 Conversely, a reduction in $\beta_i^k$ is recommended for client $i$ to mitigate the primal residual.

 Finally, the iterative steps of FedADMM with an adaptive $\beta_i^k$ are given by